dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

     - The operations of any processor in this interleaving should be executed as if in source code order
       - All processors should get to see all memory operations from all processors in program order
       - All types of memory operation swapping are disallowed (W->W, R->R, R->W, W->R orderings have to be maintained)
-      - Practically this constraint also applies only to shared variables
+      - Practically this constraint applies only to shared variables operations which are not reordered among themselves
+      - The reordering of non shared variable operations is also limited to within the boundaries of shared variable operations
       - Its ok to reorder non shared variable operations as long as there is no way to tell the difference
   - As per the C++20 standard `memory_order_seq_cst` establishes a single total order across all atomic operations and fences that are marked `memory_order_seq_cst`
     - The ordering of operations in the total order is driven by the *strongly happens before* relation
       - If operation A *strongly happens before* operation B then
         - If A and B are `memory_order_seq_cst` operations then A is placed before B in the total order
     - The ordering of operations and fences in the total order is driven by the *coherence ordered before* relation
-      - If operations A is *coherence ordered before* B then
+      - If operation A is *coherence ordered before* B then
         - If A and B are both `memory_order_seq_cst` operations then A is placed before B
         - If A is a `memory_order_seq_cst` operation and B *happens before* a `memory_order_seq_cst` fence Z then A is placed before Z
         - If a `memory_order_seq_cst` fence Z *happens before* A and B is a `memory_order_seq_cst` operation then Z is placed before B